jairocgr/datashot/README.md

   ],

   'sixmonths' => [
-    // If you call `bin/datashot --specs sixmonths` it will be using this
+    // If you call `vendor/bin/datashot --specs sixmonths` it will be using this
     // configuration instead
     //
-    // ALL configuration entries inherit from the 'default' entry
+    // ALL configuration entries inherit from the 'default' array
-    // You should override only what need to be overwritten 'wheres' => [
+    // You should override only what needs to be overwritten 'wheres' => [

-      // Override the WHERE clause for the sales table in order to bring
+      // Override the WHERE clause for the sales table in order to bring sales
-      // sales from the last six months, instead of the last two months 'sales' => function () {
+      // from the last six months, instead of the default last two months 'sales' => function () {
         // ...